 It took over 20 years of research and cutting-edge science to bring an immune-oncology treatment that offers each patient a better, healthier life and to help make a cure a possibility for small cell lung cancer which is the second most common type of lung cancer.
 Rodents used for this important research were housed on ALPHA-dri® which is virtually free of confounding contaminants.

-Genetics Institute, which is now part of Pfizer, was a leading biopharmaceutical firm engaged in the discovery, development and commercialization of human pharmaceuticals through recombinant DNA and other technologies.
-These cutting-edge technologies continue to assist researchers in development of new therapies and treatments.
+Genetics Institute, which is now part of Pfizer, was a leading biopharmaceutical firm engaged in the discovery, development, and commercialization of human pharmaceuticals through recombinant DNA and other technologies.
+These cutting-edge technologies continue to assist researchers in the development of new therapies and treatments.
 GI also developed treatments that were used by 98% of all hemophilia patients.
 Cytokines, Interleukin 3 and 6, were also discovered and developed there.
 These immune response stimulants have been used in a variety of treatments from chemotherapy patients, bone marrow transplant recipients to COVID-19 patients.
 These and many other life-changing drugs and treatments were conducted using rodents housed on ALPHA-dri®.